ryandpmwong/hackathon2023/README.md

 ### Menus/Interaction
-* Create a button start menu that updates (disabling said buttons comes later) and can start the game, as well as cancel the game. **Status:** unfinished
+* Create a button start menu that updates (disabling said buttons comes later) and can start the game, as well as cancel the game. **Status:** everything but cancel implemented!
+(You're part of this game whether you like it or not)

-* Slash Commands show up in list properly and actually run, with descriptions given etc. **Status:** unfinished like the lore of a lost epic (i.e. documentation)
+* Slash Commands show up in list properly and actually run, with descriptions given etc. **Status:** technically done

-* Disable/enable said buttons mentioned earlier when the number of players has been met. **Status:** unfinished
+* Disable/enable said buttons mentioned earlier when the number of players has been met. **Status:** Done!

-* Add support for specifying number of werewolves in a game in play command. **Status:** unfinished
+* Add support for specifying number of werewolves in a game in play command. **Status:** not exactly implemented.
+The game won't run without specifying werewolf numbers, but the functionality is there to allow this to be omitted

-* Allow nickname _and_ username support. **Status:** not implemented, it's not much anyway
+* Allow nickname _and_ username support. **Status:** getting there

 * Pin messages by Were-bot. **Status:** not implemented, not really a priority